glasgowcompbio/vimms/paper/paper.md

 ```

 The simple Top-N scheme above could be enhanced to incorporate dynamic exclusion windows to prevent the same precursors
-from being fragmented repeatedly, or to incorporate different schemes of prioritising which precursor ions to fragment.
+from being fragmented repeatedly, or to incorporate different schemes of prioritising which of the precursor ions to fragment.
 We have included a more complete Top-N fragmentation as the baseline controller in ViMMS 2.0 against which other
-strategies can be compared to.
+strategies can be benchmarked.
 Two enhanced DDA controllers (named **SmartROI** and **WeightedDEW**, outlined
 in [@davies21_smartroi]) are also provided that demonstrate how novel fragmentation strategies could be rapidly
 implemented and validated in ViMMS 2.0.
 SmartROI accomplishes this by tracking regions-of-interests in real-time and
 targeting those for fragmentations, while WeightedDEW performs a weighted dynamic exclusion schemes to prioritise